 This paper describes the FTSE country classification process which is designed to be transparent and evidence-driven.
 External advisory committees ensure that the criteria used to determine country classification meet the needs of global investors and are judged objectively.
-Consistent with the Principles for Financial Benchmarks published by IOSCO in 2013, the operation of the country classification process is overseen by FTSE’s strong internal governance structure.
+Consistent with the Principles for Financial Benchmarks published by IOSCO in 2013, the operation of the country classification process is overseen by FTSE Russell’s strong internal governance structure.

 By classifying countries according to objective criteria, and engaging with stock exchanges, regulators and central banks in those countries where the market is being considered for potential promotion or demotion, the process provides portfolio managers and asset allocators with a clear view of expected future index evolution.

-The FTSE Global Equity Index Series had its genesis in 1985 with the creation of the FT-Actuaries World Index.
+The FTSE Global Equity Index Series (GEIS) had its genesis in 1985 with the creation of the FT-Actuaries World Index.
 As the name suggests, the index was a collaborative venture between the Financial Times and the Institute and Faculty of Actuaries; the other founding partners were the investment bank Goldman Sachs and broker Wood Mackenzie and Co.
 At inception the index covered 27 countries and there was no distinction between developed and emerging markets.

-In 1995, Wood Mackenzie sold its stake to Standard and Poor’s, giving rise to the FT/S&P Actuaries World Index, and in 1997 when FTSE took over the calculation the index was renamed as the FTSE/S&P- Actuaries World index.
-FTSE, which had been formed as a joint venture between the London Stock Exchange and the Financial Times in 1995, bought out the other partners in 1999 and the index was renamed the FTSE World Index.
+In 1995, Wood Mackenzie sold its stake to Standard and Poor’s, giving rise to the FT/S&P Actuaries World Index, and in 1997 when FTSE took over the calculation the index was renamed as the FTSE/S&P Actuaries World index.
+FTSE, which had been formed as a joint venture between the London Stock Exchange and the Financial Times in 1995, bought out the other partners in 1999 and the index was renamed as the FTSE World Index.

 Early distinctions between developed and emerging markets were somewhat arbitrary and tended to focus on the relative wealth of countries as the distinguishing measure together with subjective judgements about the quality of the market.
 This lack of transparency made it hard for investors to gauge the likelihood of countries moving between categories, and did not foster the spirit of engagement that would encourage countries to adopt global best practice in pursuit of promotion.
-The expansion of the FTSE global index series prompted FTSE to launch a client consultation in 2003 that proposed a structured framework for classifying markets that would be consistent with FTSE’s philosophy of rules‑based, objective indexes.
+The expansion of the GEIS prompted FTSE to launch a client consultation in 2003 which proposed a structured framework for classifying markets that would be consistent with FTSE’s philosophy of rules‑based, objective indexes.
 As well as consideration of country per capita income, the proposal set out other guiding principles for market classification.
 These were:

 - Quality of Market – the quality of regulation, the dealing landscape, custody and settlement procedures, and the presence of a derivatives market would all be taken into account;